Lighting Technician Services

 How do you match a lighting technician to my production?

-Here is what we have to work with.
-We review your lighting needs, shooting schedule, and the scale of your production, then recommend technicians with appropriate experience.
-We consider their familiarity with the types of lighting instruments and rigging systems your project demands.
+We review your lighting needs, shooting schedule, and the scale of your production, then suggest technicians with the right experience.
+Our match also weighs how well each one knows the lighting instruments and rigging systems your project calls for.

 What equipment does a lighting technician work with?

-Here is the layout.
-Lighting technicians work with a wide range of instruments including tungsten, HMI, fluorescent, and LED fixtures, along with grip kit such as flags, diffusion frames, and reflectors.
-They also handle electrical distribution gear including power packs, cable runs, and dimmer boards.
+Lighting technicians work with a wide range of instruments, including tungsten, HMI, fluorescent, and LED fixtures, plus grip kit such as flags, diffusion frames, and reflectors.
+They also handle electrical distribution gear like power packs, cable runs, and dimmer boards.

 Related Services